doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/notes/agency.md

 draft: false
 ---

-Clearly marked with their signature logo with AGNECY written on it, it's clear agents would communicate with notes mostly hidden.
+Clearly marked with their signature logo with AGENCY written on it, it's clear agents would communicate with notes mostly hidden.

 ![horizontal-line](/images/green-line.png)